mincoin/mincoin/doc/build-unix.md

 BerkeleyDB is required for the wallet.

-**For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
-You can add the repository and install using the following commands:

-    sudo apt-get install software-properties-common
-    sudo add-apt-repository ppa:bitcoin/bitcoin
-    sudo apt-get update
-    sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages.

-See the section "Disable-wallet mode" to build Bitcoin Core without wallet.
+See the section "Disable-wallet mode" to build Mincoin Core without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):